steph643/tinypsd/README.md

-**Tinypsd compresses your psd files by up to 95%, allowing for cheaper and faster backup.**
+**Compress your psd files by up to 95% to reduce backup speed and cost**

 ## Demo